eldarab/payslip-parser/README.md

-# Tlush Parser
+# Payslip Parser
-Parses the monthly payslip from IDF.

-# Author
-Eldar Abraham
+Parse your payslips from PDFs to pandas dataframes.